mathisfun2048/building-blocks/journal.md

 # Building Blocks

-This journal is meant to document the creation of an urban trafic simulator!
+This journal is meant to document the creation of an isometric urban game!